 If a cruise ship fire injured you or your family at sea, Miami injury attorney John H. (Jack) Hickey has the experience you need to hold negligent parties accountable for their errors and receive compensation for the trauma you endured at their hands.
 Mr. Hickey is nationally recognized for his experience representing victims of cruise ship negligence.

-If you have suffered injury onboard a cruise ship due to a fire or any other type of catastrophic event, please contact Hickey Law Firm, P.A. or call 855-375-3727 today to schedule a free consultation with our experienced Miami cruise ship attorney.
+If you have suffered injury onboard a cruise ship due to a fire or any other type of catastrophic event, please contact Hickey Law Firm, P.A. by calling 305-371-8000 today to schedule a free consultation with our experienced Miami cruise ship attorney.
 We handle our injury cases on a contingency basis.
 That means you do not pay us anything unless we recover money for you through a verdict or settlement.
 We fight for the rights of cruise ship accident victims worldwide.